goodalchemy/react-vite-tailwind-express-starter-2/README.md

 ## Overview

-This is a starter template for building web apps with React, Vite, TailwindCSS, and Express.
-It provides flexibility without the constraints of opinionated meta-frameworks like Next.js or Remix, which these days seem hellbent on adding unnecessary complexity and overhead, while taking more control over your project’s structure and runtime.
-With this setup, you can seamlessly serve both your frontend and API from a single Express server, making deployment and maintenance much simpler.
+This is a starter template for building web apps with **React, Vite, TailwindCSS, and Express**.
+It provides flexibility without the constraints of opinionated meta-frameworks like **Next.js** or **Remix**, which _these days_ seem increasingly focused on adding unnecessary complexity and overhead, while taking more control over your project’s structure and runtime.

+To be clear, frameworks like Next.js and Remix still make sense for **marketing sites, blogs, and content-driven projects**, where features like static generation, server-side rendering, and built-in routing provide real benefits.
+But for **web apps**—especially SaaS projects, dashboards, and internal tools—trimming back to the basics offers **more control, faster builds, fewer dependencies, and a simpler developer experience**.

+With this setup, you can seamlessly serve both your frontend and API from a single **Express server**, making deployment and maintenance much simpler.

 ## 🎵 Back to the Basics of React